gauravmm/diderot-course/README.md

 On building notes and homework, web pages are automatically generated in "*-website/" directories.
 This is much cheaper than generating the main Diderot files, so consider leaving it enabled even if you don't need it.

+## Scripts

+All scripts must be run from the root directory of the repository.
+Run them as `tools/bin/<script-name>`.

+Here are the scripts:

+- `diderot`: stub to access diderot; modify to change default arguments.
+- `build-homework <homework-id> [<homework-id> ...]`: for each specified homework, build the handout, reference handin, autograder, diderot chapter, and web pages.
+- `build-notes <notes-id> [<notes-id> ...]`: for each specified notes, build the diderot chapter and web pages.
+- `test-homework <homework-id> [handin.tgz]`: run the autograder on the reference handin, printing the output.
+Requires that you have built the autograder image.
+You can optionally specify a student-submitted `handin.tgz` (exactly that name) to run that instead.
+- `upload-homework <homework-id>`: upload the built handout, autograder, and diderot book chapter.
+Then submit the reference handin.
+- `upload-notes <notes-id>`: upload the built diderot book chapter.
+- `upload-slides <slides-id>`: upload the slides as a diderot book chapter.

 ## Caveats

 - This builds based on your current directory structure, not on the clean commit.
 A simple strategy to avoid accidentally bundling side-loaded data is to: